 At Harvard again, this time for my doctorate, my aim was to study under John Rawls and write a dissertation on the neglected topic of “civic” or “political” friendship with him.
 But I realized that to write on civic friendship I first had to master the philosophy of friendship.
-This led me of course to Aristotle, and eventually to a dissertation squarely in classical philosophy, which Sarah Broadie helped also to direct.
+This led me of course to Aristotle, and eventually to a dissertation squarely in classical philosophy, which Sarah Broadie with much kindness and keen solicitude helped to direct.

 Since that time, my aim has been mainly to master the craft of classical scholarship, in order to understand accurately the thought of Socrates, Plato, and especially Aristotle.
 As this is a task of recovering a formidable yet largely forgotten intellectual heritage, it requires great refinement and much attention, bringing into play skills of philology, analysis, and interpretation, as well as historical sense.

 In 2007-9, I accepted an appointment at the Institute for the Psychological Sciences in Arlington, VA, and was able to pursue again a love stretching back to my studies at Harvard, when I worked as a researcher for several years in a psychology lab.
-Recently, I have developed a side-interest, too, in the relatively neglected topic of accounting ethics, writing a textbook on the subject with my good friend Mark Cheffers.
+Recently, I have developed a side-interest, too, in the relatively neglected topic of accounting ethics, writing a textbook on the subject with a forensic accountant friend.

 My interest is turning now to the philosophy of Aquinas and to thinking afresh about issues in the philosophy of logic, philosophy of nature, and philosophy of psychology in the philosophical tradition of Aristotle and Aquinas.